Chemilas/BMI-Calculator-Flutter/README.md

-# BMI-Calculator-App
+# bmi_calculator

-A Simple BMI Calculator App built using Flutter framework.
+A Simple BMI Calculator App developed using Flutter.